neonexxa/scoreboard/README.md

 Relax.., just head to `localhost/scoreboard/` , __[this is where the admin will log in](http://localhost/scoreboard)__ ,

+you can add users, questions etc from there.

+YOU ARE ALLOWED TO MODIFY AND COPY THE FILE .
+JUST INCLUDE THE COPYRIGHT MARK AT TOP OF YOUR CODE AFTER MODIFYING.

+# Still need help?

-Meanwhile, how about take a little time and read the usage documentation below on how to use the scoreboard.
+Meanwhile, how about take a little time and read the usage __[documentation](https://github.com/neonexxa/scoreboard/blob/master/USAGE.md)__ on how to use the scoreboard.